wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: Good thinking Florence, I've completely run out of it

-D3: Me too
+Gertrude: Me too

-D4: and me
+Amelia: and me

 Igor: _returning_ My Queen, I'm sorry to have to tell you this, but there is no blue eyeshadow left. _da da daaaaaa_